datagutten/rc-rank/README.md

 When the events and sections are correctly connected you can run *calculate\_points.php* to load the results from MyRCM and calculate points for each driver and lap.
 This information is written to the table *points*.

 If the above steps are correctly done you should be able to produce a correct ranking list using *championship_results.php*
+##Calculation##
+The drivers are assigned points for each lap based on their final finishing position using the [EFRA](http://news.efra.ws/fileadmin/documents/2011/03/Handb11General.pdf) GP2 table.
+Then their ranking is calculated by summing the points for their laps, excluding their worst lap.
+If they have run three or fewer laps the points for all of their laps are summed.

+This is based on the Norwegian (NMF) rules, but if others got different rules, please open an issue so I can implement that too.

 ##Weaknesses##
 The data available from MyRCM gives this system some weaknesses: